LTC Barney King Neal Jr

 Commanding Officer 1st Battalion 22nd Infantry

-Commanding Officer of 1st Battalion for only a short time, when
+LTC Barney Neal was the Commanding Officer of 1st Battalion for only a short time when the helicopter

 in which he was a passenger crashed upon leaving Firebase Winnie.

-Those who knew him recall him to have been an excellent Commanding Officer, and a genuinely likeable Soldier.
+Those who knew him recall him to have been an excellent Commanding Officer and a genuinely likeable Soldier.

 The following are the entries in the Official Army Register for Barney K. Neal Jr.: